nick-ducker/T2A1/README.md

 * **Standard Source Control Workflow**
   The goal of implementing an effective source control workflow is to mitigate the difficulty and risk in working on a codebase.

   Developers will often have to work on portions of the same code-base simultaneously.
-Issues can arise when one developer unknowingly overwrites another developers code, or two developers work on seperate version of the software but cannot make them compatible.
+Issues can arise when one developer unknowingly overwrites another developers code, or two developers work on separate version of the software but cannot make them compatible.

   Using services, such as Git and Mercurial, developers now have a lot more flexibility in how they approach these sorts of issues.